Blogs

 Regardless of how many diodes are present, COB LED lights are built together to have a single special circuit with a few connections.
 Because of their simple circuit, COB LED lights resemble a panel.

-These lights, unlike the SMDs, can’t be utilized to make color-changing bulbs or illumination.
-This is because they only have one circuit and two contacts, whereas color-changing effects require numerous channels.
+These lights, unlike the SMDs, can’t be utilised to make colour-changing bulbs or illumination.
+This is because they only have one circuit and two contacts, whereas colour-changing effects require numerous channels.
 As a result, COB LED lights are effective at giving only one hue of light, so they are limited in their versatility.
 However, COB lights have higher heat efficiency and lumen-per-watt ratios.

 This is due to the COB LED lights’ design as well as the COB chip’s cooling substrate.